 Slip a kayak or small boat into the water and explore secluded coves where no other footprint appears on the sand.

-We can help you explore – to make the island yours – click on the chat button to talk to us.
+We can help you explore – to make the island yours – Please contact us for more information

 If you are driving or walking around Tryphena Harbour you can find the southern wharf which is used by commercial and recreational boats.
 Around the coastline you will discover a number of sandy beaches with gently shelving sand that are popular with families and small children.
 There are also general stores and cafes for ice creams and drinks.